Darkov3/better-editables/README.md

 - setOption method should do nothing if new option value is same as current
 - fix recreating input for bool, instead of skipping it
 - make popup smart in displaying
+- add different classes for submit and cancel buttons

 Features:
 - add typeahead type <- priority
 - add checklist type (with radio buttons support) <- priority
 - add select2 type <- priority
 - add multiple input type <- priority
-- add toggle types: click, manual, double click, mouseover <- priority
 - add documentation <- priority
 - add function to apply option on all editables at once
 - add more comments